 The manual for the administration and observational analysis of the MIM includes includes activity cards and recommended task lists for each age group

-Because the MIM does not currently have a numeric rating system, skillful interpretation requires lots of practice, preferable with professional supervision.
-Click here for more information about the MIM assessment.
+Because the MIM does not currently have a numeric rating system, skillful interpretation requires lots of practice, preferably with professional supervision.